fspaolo/mywebsite/pages/research/index.md

 Antarctica's floating ice shelves modulate discharge of grounded ice into the ocean by providing a backstress.
 Ice shelf thinning and grounding line retreat have reduced this backstress, driving rapid drawdown of key unstable areas of the Antarctic Ice Sheet, leading to sea-level rise.
 If ice shelf loss continues, it may initiate irreversible glacier retreat.
 We used 26 years (1992–2017) of satellite-derived Antarctic ice shelf thickness, flow, and basal melt rates to construct a time-dependent dataset of ice shelf thickness and basal melt.
 Our data revealed an overall pattern of thinning all around Antarctica.
 [Checkout the paper](https://tc.copernicus.org/articles/17/3409/2023/tc-17-3409-2023.html)

 <br/>
----
 <br/>

 ![Image](/assets/img/sar-samples.png)

-**Fighting illegal fishing:** Detecting Dark Fishing Activity Using Synthetic Aperture Radar Imagery and ML.
+**Fighting illegal fishing:** Detecting Dark Fishing Activity Using Synthetic Aperture Radar Imagery and AI.

 Unsustainable fishing practices worldwide pose a major threat to marine resources and ecosystems.
 Identifying vessels that do not show up in conventional monitoring systems—known as “dark vessels”—is key to managing and securing the health of marine environments.
-With the rise of satellite-based synthetic aperture radar (SAR) imaging and modern machine learning (ML), it is now possible to automate detection of dark vessels day or night, under all-weather conditions.
+With the rise of satellite-based synthetic aperture radar (SAR) imaging and modern machine learning, it is now possible to automate detection of dark vessels day or night, under all-weather conditions.
 [Checkout the paper](https://openreview.net/forum?id=PfyWdxM-S4N)

 <br/>